 It also pays to read up on the industry as a whole, and any big news stories which may have impacted the business.
 If this comes up in the interview, showing off your knowledge can be very beneficial for your chances of getting the job.

 No one’s going to expect you to be a complete expert in the company.
 However, having some knowledge can help you a lot.

 5. It’s not You, It’s Them

 If you’ve tried all of these, there’s a chance that the issue could be with the employers themselves.
-Although there are steps being taken against it, employment discrimination is still very real.
-Race, religion and disability-based discrimination aren’t huge problems in this day and age.
+Although steps are being taken against it, employment discrimination is still very real.
+Race, religion, and disability-based discrimination aren’t huge problems in this day and age.
 However, age-based discrimination is still extremely prevalent.
 This is not only a problem with start-ups run by millennials.
-Even CEOs in the 50+ category have been found to discriminate against candidates around their own age.
+Even CEOs in the 50+ category have been found to discriminate against candidates around their age.

-This problem has given rise to various law firms such as this one: www.dcemploymentattorney.com .
-Obviously, it’s a pretty serious matter to accuse someone of employment discrimination.
+This problem has given rise to various law firms such as this one: www.dcemploymentattorney.com.
+It’s a pretty serious matter to accuse someone of employment discrimination.
 However, if you’re certain you’re being discriminated against by your employers, then it’s not something you should be ignoring!

 If you’re having trouble pinning down a job, then look for these issues in your job hunt.
-There are a lot of factors which can determine how successful a candidate is.
+There are a lot of factors that can determine how successful a candidate is.

 Usually, it’s down to the candidate’s practices, so start putting the work in!
 When you treat your job hunting like a nine to five job, you’re much more likely to find a real one!